rcolomina/optimizing-py-pandas/README.md

 Memory measurements have been done using the python method psutil.virtual_memory() within the source code.

-As conclusions, it can be observed that M-1, M-2 and M-3 keep memory usage constant something that is very interesting,  however the last peak of memory persist as M-2 and M-4.
-Despite of the array created should be stored in just 1.5 GB of memory, pandas data frame uses at least double during the process of concatenations regardless it is created from memory or from file.
+As conclusions can be observed M-1, M-2 and M-3 keep its memory usage constant during the process something that is very interesting, however its last peaks of memory persist similarly as M-2 and M-4.
+Despite of the array created should be stored in just 1.5 GB of memory, pandas data frame seems to uses more memory that that during the process of concatenations regardless whether this frame is created either from memory or from a file.
 Eventually, in order to keep a data frame of 1.5 GB in memory the systems seems to use much more than the actual size of the data frame something that will lead to memory overflow in low memory machines.